Massive fire burning in California and Nevada is spawning dangerous ‘fire whirls’ - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Macie Goldfarb, Joe Sutton, Melissa Alonso, Jared Formanek and Amanda Jackson..
+CNN’s Eli Masket, Mary Gilbert, Macie Goldfarb, Joe Sutton, Melissa Alonso, Jared Formanek and Amanda Jackson contributed to this report.